Policies and Procedures

 - Reinforce understanding with an annual review and quiz at a safety meeting.

 Employers and supervisors can also share the information by example.
+Learn more about safety communication.
 Set the expectation for your employees by following your organization’s policies and procedures.

 Policies and procedures are living documents that need to be updated regularly.
 Review them annually.
 Ask the people who use the information: